python/cpython/Doc/reference/import.rst

  * Otherwise, just use the module's ``__name__`` in the repr.

 .. versionchanged:: 3.4
+   Use of :meth:`loader.module_repr() <importlib.abc.Loader.module_repr>`
-   Use of loader.module_repr() has been deprecated and the module spec is now used by the import machinery to generate a module repr.
+   has been deprecated and the module spec is now used by the import machinery to generate a module repr.

-   For backward compatibility with Python 3.3, the module repr will be generated by calling the loader's :meth:`module_repr()` method, if defined, before trying either approach described above.
+   For backward compatibility with Python 3.3, the module repr will be generated by calling the loader's :meth:`~importlib.abc.Loader.module_repr` method, if defined, before trying either approach described above.
 However, the method is deprecated.

 The Path Based Finder